libktx/ktx/style/README.md

 ```

 What's best about it, enums do not actually make your code _longer_, as they require the same exact amount of characters
-to write with static imports - while having the advantage of powerful code completion of your IDE of choice.
-As long as
+to write with static imports - while having the advantage of powerful code completion of your IDE of choice and validation
-you don't need to create assets at runtime with custom unpredictable IDs, we encourage you to store your drawables,
+at compile time.
+As long as you don't need to create assets at runtime with custom unpredictable IDs, we encourage you
-fonts, colors and non-default styles names as enums to ensure complete safely at compile time.
+to store your drawables, fonts, colors and non-default styles names as enums to ensure complete safely at compile time.

 ### Alternatives